National Institutes of Health: Gender and sex bias

 In 2014, it was announced that the NIH is directing scientists to perform their experiments with both female and male animals, or cells derived from females as well as males if they are studying cell cultures, and that the NIH would take the balance of each study design into consideration when awarding grants.
 The announcement also stated that this rule would probably not apply when studying sex-specific diseases (for example, ovarian or testicular cancer).

 Stakeholders

 General public

 One of the goals of the NIH is to "expand the base in medical and associated sciences in order to ensure a continued high return on the public investment in research."
-Taxpayer dollars funding NIH are from the taxpayers, making them the primary beneficiaries of advances in research.
+Taxpayer dollars funding the NIH are from the taxpayers, making them the primary beneficiaries of advances in research.
 Thus, the general public is a key stakeholder in the decisions resulting from the NIH funding policy.
 However, some in the general public do not feel their interests are being represented, and individuals have formed patient advocacy groups to represent their own interests.